|

-Michigan Library Advocacy Day Home | Registration And Hotel Information | Schedule | Speakers | Fact Sheets And Talking Points | Training For Advocates | How to Conduct a Legislative Meeting | Frequently Asked Questions | Sponsor And Partner Opportunities
+Michigan Library Advocacy Day Home | Registration and Location Information | Schedule | Speakers | Training for Advocates | How to Conduct a Legislative Meeting | Talking Points and Resources | Sponsor and Partner Opportunities

-Michigan Library Advocacy Day 2025 Speakers
+Michigan Library Advocacy Day 2026 Speakers

 John Clexton Library Director Gladwin County District Library

 John Clexton serves as Library Director for Gladwin County District Library.
 After completing his Master of Library & Information Science in 1998 he served as a Children's Librarian first with Ypsilanti Public Library and then with Detroit Public Library.
 In 2000 he joined his (then) hometown library of Grosse Pointe Public Library as a Branch Coordinator, serving 18 years there, raising his three kids along with his wife and many animals.
 In 2018 he left for the Caribbean island of St. Croix in the US Virgin Islands as Territorial Librarian supervisor.
 His love for up north Michigan called him to Gladwin, where he currently, lives on Wiggins Lake with abundant fishing and outdoor recreation.
-In addition to the many hats and tasks of a Director, John currently serves on the board of Michigan Library Association and is the Association of Rural and Small Libraries 2025 President, along with numerous national and state library committees.
+In addition to the many hats and tasks of a Director, John currently serves on the board of Michigan Library Association and served as the Association of Rural and Small Libraries 2025 President, along with numerous national and state library committees.

 Jenny Marr Executive Director Capital Area District Libraries

 Since 2024, Jenny has served as the Executive Director of the Capital Area District Library.
-She is currently the President-Elect of the Michigan Library Association and serves as the chair of the MLA Advocacy and Legislative Committee.She served as the director of the Ferndale Area District Library (FADL) from 2017 - 2024.
+She is currently the President of the Michigan Library Association and previously served as the chair of the MLA Advocacy and Legislative Committee.She served as the director of the Ferndale Area District Library (FADL) from 2017 - 2024.
 Additionally, Marr brings a wealth of experience from previous roles as Director of Morrill Public Library in Hiawatha, Kansas, and a foundational career at Grace A. Dow Memorial Library in Midland, Michigan.
 Marr is an East Lansing native and holds a MLIS degree from Wayne State University.

 Jennifer Rupp President and Chief Executive Officer Michigan Humanities